Thierry Henry

 Henry had success with France, winning the 1998 FIFA World Cup, UEFA Euro 2000, and 2003 FIFA Confederations Cup.
-He was named French Player of the Year a record five times, named to the UEFA Euro 2000 Team of the Tournament, awarded both the 2003 FIFA Confederations Cup Golden Ball and Golden Shoe, and named to the 2006 FIFA World Cup All-Star Team.
-In October 2007, he became his country's record goalscorer, a record he held until December 2022.
-After amassing 123 appearances and 51 goals, Henry retired from international football after the 2010 FIFA World Cup.
+He was named French Player of the Year a record five times, named in the UEFA Euro 2000 Team of the Tournament, awarded the 2003 FIFA Confederations Cup Golden Ball and Golden Shoe, and named in the 2006 FIFA World Cup All-Star Team.
+In 2007, he became his country's record goalscorer, a record he held until 2022.
+After 123 appearances and 51 goals, Henry retired from international football after the 2010 FIFA World Cup.

 After retiring, Henry transitioned into coaching.
-He began coaching Arsenal's youth teams in February 2015, in tandem with his work as a pundit for Sky Sports.
-In 2016, he was appointed as an assistant coach at Belgium, before assuming the role as the head coach at Monaco in 2018.
-He was relieved of his duties at Monaco in January 2019 and returned to MLS less than a year later to manage Montréal Impact.
-He led Montréal to the playoffs in the 2020 season before departing in 2021, returning to his role as an assistant coach for Belgium for a year and a half.
-From August 2023 to August 2024, Henry would serve as manager of the France national under-21 team and the France Olympic team at the 2024 Summer Games, leading the team to a silver medal, losing to Spain in the final.
+He began coaching Arsenal's youth teams in 2015, in tandem with punditry for Sky Sports.
+In 2016, he was appointed assistant coach at Belgium, before becoming Monaco head coach in 2018.
+He was relieved of his duties in 2019 and returned to MLS to manage Montréal Impact.
+He led Montréal to the playoffs in 2020 before departing in 2021, returning as an assistant coach for Belgium for 18 months.
+From August 2023 to August 2024, Henry served as manager of the France national under-21 team and the France Olympic team at the 2024 Summer Games, leading the team to silver.